 The following are samples of his “art” in the service of racism, misogyny, homophobia, antisemitism alongside glorification of Nazism.
 Samples can readily be found for other prejudices, including anti-Polish and anti-Russian hate.
 Hopefully human rights organizations will continue to counter such materials, first and foremost by establishing, in partnership with law enforcement, the identity of the purveyor of the hate materials, and the answer to the question about alleged continued high employment in a government ministry.
 An earlier smaller sampling with full translation is available here.
 Full disclosure: This journal’s editor has on occasion been a target of Mr. Zeppelinus, too.

-Posted in Antisemitism & Bias, Human Rights, LGBT Rights, Lithuania, Litvak Affairs, Media Watch, News & Views, Opinion, Russian Speakers' Personal Status, UŽGAVĖNĖS (SHROVETIDE), Women's Rights
+Posted in Antisemitism & Bias, Human Rights, LGBTQ Equal Rights, Lithuania, Litvak Affairs, Media Watch, News & Views, Opinion, Russian Speakers' Personal Status, UŽGAVĖNĖS (SHROVETIDE), Women's Rights

 Tagged Antisemitism in Lithuania, Economy Ministry of Lithuania, homophobia in Lithuania, human rights in Lithuania, LGBT rights in Lithuania, misogyny in Lithuania, Zeppelinus

 [Note: A revised version of this comment appeared on Alfa.lt.]